Bingies24/CtRCrossPlatform/README.md

 ## To-do

-* Implement a video player, preferably something that is light on size (so no ffmpeg), CPU and GPU load.
-* Redo game and window scaling.
+* Redo game and window scaling and add fullscreen back.
-* Add fullscreen back.
+* Implement PL_MPEG as a video player.
 * Add touchscreen support.
 * Make an Android version.